 We introduced an $L^2$-Stein test statistic in the sense of \citet[Section~5.2]{Anastasiou2023} for testing uniformity on the sphere.
 A key feature of our approach is the dual role of the Laplace--Beltrami operator, as both the Stein operator for uniformity and an operator whose eigenfunctions are the spherical harmonics, allowing for elegant, explicit series representations of both the statistic and its asymptotic null and non-null distributions.

-We finalize the paper by pointing out some extensions for further research.
-Within the spherical uniformity setting, one may generalize the procedure by either changing the set of test functions or by applying a different norm to the underlying process to further adapt the sensitivity profiles.
-Extending the setting beyond the sphere, the derived Stein operator applies for general smooth compact manifolds with empty boundary, so the construction \eqref{eq:Tn(lambda)} still applies.
+We conclude the paper by pointing out some directions for further research.
+Within the spherical uniformity setting, one may generalize the procedure either by changing the set of test functions or by applying a different norm to the underlying process to further adapt the sensitivity profiles.
+Extending the setting beyond the sphere, the derived Stein operator extends to general smooth compact manifolds with empty boundary, so the construction \eqref{eq:Tn(lambda)} carries over.
 In that setting, Laplace--Beltrami eigenfunctions still yield an orthogonal basis but, in general, we lose the explicit harmonic decomposition of the test functions and the use of the Funk--Hecke theorem to derive the coefficients.
-The approach also allows for goodness of fit tests for other distributions than the uniform by applying the operator as stated in \eqref{eq:operator}.
-In this more general scenario, one must additionally account for unknown model parameters that have to be estimated, and the resulting operator no longer admits a spherical-harmonic eigenbasis.
-As a result, the explicit harmonic decomposition available under uniformity is generally lost.
+The approach also allows for goodness-of-fit tests for distributions other than the uniform by applying the operator as stated in \eqref{eq:operator}.
+In this more general scenario, one must additionally estimate unknown model parameters, and the resulting operator no longer admits a spherical-harmonic eigenbasis, so the explicit harmonic decomposition available under uniformity is lost.